 The two transliterations are Braille from English, and Serbian Cyrillic.

-Click on the images for additional images and information!
+Click on each book for additional images and information!